shelbyspees/website/content/posts/2020/dns-dont-real.md

 {{% tweet-single-center 1302767104500924416 %}}

-Since I'd just set up those subdomains in Namecheap so I wasn't ready to sacrifice them.
-And I wanted to get my $4.88 worth of PremiumDNS for the year!
+Since I'd just set up those subdomains in Namecheap, I was _not_ ready to sacrifice them.
+Plus I wanted to get my $4.88 worth of PremiumDNS for the year!

 Have I mentioned that this is the most I'd ever thought about DNS up until that point?
 At least I got to enjoy how bad things would look to someone visiting my site: